Tutorial 1: Create a basic Snowflake Native App¶

 Note

-There are other templates available to help you quickly get up-and-running with Native
+There are other templates available to help you quickly get up-and-running with the

 Create the setup script¶